faithokamoto/bach/README.md

 4. For each window, determine *for each sample* whether mates of one allele are more abundant than the other.
     * Windows which **overlap the SNP** itself are skipped.
-    * Window starting positions are determined by one of two approaches:
-        1. **Steps** of `--move-step` Mbp, starting from 0, until the end of the chromosome.
-This is the simpler option.
+    * Window move in steps of `--move-step` Mbp, starting from 0, until the end of the chromosome.
-        2. **Flooring** mate positions, i.e. taking all mates across all samples and both alleles, and rounding their positions down to `--floor-to` Mbp precision.
-This option may allow using a more precise window position (e.g. 1Mbp vs. 5Mbp in the examples) while minimizing the number of windows tested.
-Not all distal windows may have reads to test.
     * This portion of the algorithm uses pointers to indices in the sorted lists of mate positions, and thus will only traverse each list once per variant.

-> [!TIP]
-> Whether `--floor-to` is useful depends on **the number of mates**.
-It
-> tests the same windows as `--move-step`, skipping those with no reads.
-> To determine which windows to use, it processes all reads *twice*,
-> compared to `--move-step`'s once.
-If all such windows have at least
-> one mate (due to high pooled-sample coverage), then `--move-step` will
-> be more efficient.
 5. Determine whether this window is biased by **counting** ref-biased samples, alt-biased samples, and neutral (identical mate count for both alleles) samples.
     * The overall bias of the window is either `ref` or `alt` based on which